 Curi Cancha Vs Monteverde Cloud Forest

-Curi Cancha is best for short walks and bird watchers as it is much more open and not that big so it’s easier to see birds and you can stay in one spot for a long time (great for photographers).
-Because of the large avocado tree in the front, it’s easier to spot Resplendant Quetzals (and many of them) since they love that tree.
+Curi Cancha is best for short walks and bird watchers as it is much more open and you can stay in one spot for a long time.
+Because of the large avocado tree in the front, it’s easier to spot Resplendant Quetzals since they love that tree.
 However, Curi Cancha is not strictly in the cloud forest and the view point in this reserve is not quite as nice as the one in the Monteverde Cloud Forest Reserve.
 The trails are shorter in Curi Cancha so it’s also a good option if you don’t want to hike for a long time.

-- You can visit the Reserve on a guided tour or do it by yourself.
+You can also hire a guide from the reserve but it needs to be pre-booked.
 The schedule for a guided morning tour is 8 AM and 1 PM (3 hours), a night tour is 5:30 PM to 7:30 PM and bird watching is 6:30 AM to 11 AM.
-To take a tour, you must make previous reservations either with Curi-Cancha or with a tour company and it costs around $35.
+A guided Curi Cancha hike costs around $35.
 If you need transportation, you can take a taxi or book a tour that includes transportation.

 - I recommend wearing closed toed hiking shoes, long light pants (shorts are OK in dry season) and a light jacket.

 - Curi Cancha weather: Monteverde is around 1500 meters in elevation so it is much cooler.
-Average temperatures are mid to high 70’s, rainy season is often in the 60’s to low 70’s and colder if it rains.
+Average temperatures are mid to high 70’s in dry season.
+High 60’s to low 70’s and colder if it rains.
 If you’re going in the afternoon or taking a night tour, I strongly recommend bringing a warm jacket and rain coat.

-- If you’re visiting in rainy season, it’s best to go in the morning for least chances of rain but still bring waterproof equipment (you never know with tropical weather).
+- If you’re visiting in rainy season, it’s best to go in the morning for least chances of rain.
+Waterproof equipment is a must if you’re bringing camera equipment.
 Read our rainy season packing list.

-- Bird watches can rent binoculars for $10 at the entrance office.
+- There are binoculars to rent for $10 at the entrance office.

-- If you want to get photos, you need a telephoto lens, some of those birds are SUPER far away.
+- If you want to get photos, you need a telephoto lens.
 I used my Canon 100-400 mm with a Canon 80D.
-I saw some people with the Sigma 150-600 mm and the hardcore wildlife photographers had 600 and 800 prime lenses.
-A tripod is also a MUST.
-I used a Zomei Carbon Fiber Tripod with a gimbal tripod head for more control and smooth movement.
+I saw some people with the Sigma 150-600 mm and 600 and 800 prime lenses.
+A tripod is also a must.
+I used a Zomei Carbon Fiber Tripod with a gimbal tripod head.

 If you like this article, follow us on Facebook for more Costa Rica travel tips and inspiration!